mudler/LocalAI/examples/langchain-huggingface/README.md

 ## Setup

-Download the models and start the API:
+Download the LocalAI and start the API:

 ```bash
 # Clone LocalAI